K2 Black Panther: Potential operators

 Morocco has shown significant interest in acquiring the K2 Black Panther as part of its ongoing military modernization efforts.
-In April 2025, Moroccan Minister of Industry and Trade Ryad Mezzour visited Seoul, where he reportedly discussed Rabat's intention to purchase the K2, along with the Cheongung air defense system and KSS-III submarines.
+In April 2025, Moroccan Minister of Industry and Trade Ryad Mezzour visited Seoul, where he reportedly discussed Rabat's intention to purchase the K2, along with the M-SAM air defense system and KSS-III submarines.
 The K2 is seen as a suitable complement to Morocco's existing fleet of American-made M1A2 Abrams tanks.
 The potential acquisition of advanced South Korean military hardware highlights the deepening defense and economic ties between the two nations, with a previous deal for double-decker trains also being finalized between Morocco and Hyundai Rotem.